Food Service Worker Training

 - A valid card or certificate issued by an ANSI-accredited food handler training program.

-All food employee training certificates/existing cards expire three (3) years from the date of issue.
+All Food Employee Training Certificates/existing cards expire three (3) years from the issue date.

 SPANISH: Cambios al Programa de Trabajador de Servicio de Alimentos